TahiriNadia/KMeansSuperTreeClustering/README.md

 # CKMeansSuperTreeClustering
-A new fast method for building multiple consensus trees using *k*-means
+A new fast method for clustering phylogenetic trees using K-means and inferring multiple supertrees

 # About
 	=> =============================================================================================================